memoio/mefs-go-settlement/README.md

 ## rule

-+ 模仿合约，caller替代合约中的msg.sender
++ Imitate the contract, caller replaces msg.sender in the contract

-+ 不对map进行直接遍历，通常存放一个数组用于遍历
++ Do not traverse the map directly, usually store an array for traversal

-+ 使用globalMap存放所有合约和接口的对应
++ Use globalMap to store the correspondence of all contracts and interfaces

-## 使用
+## Use

 ### ErcToken

-ERC2.0代币，主要功能：
+ERC2.0 token, main functions:

-+ 查询余额，查询代支付余额
++ Check balance, check payment balance
-+ Transfer 直接转账
++ Transfer direct transfer
-+ Approve和TransferFrom配合使用： 1.
-A 用Approve 允许B使用 amount金额，2.
-B 用TransferFrom 从A中转账出去；此情形用于合约中转账给合约
++ Approve and TransferFrom are used together: 1.
+A uses Approve to allow B to use amount, 2.
+B uses TransferFrom to transfer from A; this situation is used to transfer from contract to contract

 ### RoleMgr

-角色管理，主要功能：
+Role management, main functions:

-+ 角色有0，user：1，provider：2，keeper：3； 每个地址只能成为1/2/3中一个
++ There are 0 roles, user: 1, provider: 2, keeper: 3; each address can only be one of 1/2/3

-+ 每个address都要调用Register，然后获得系统的index，作为系统地址，此时角色为0
++ Each address must call Register, and then obtain the system index as the system address, at this time the role is 0

-+ 可以质押，Pledge
++ Can pledge, Pledge
-+ Pledge后可以注册成为keeper和provider
++ After Pledge, you can register as a keeper and provider
-+ admin创建group，每个组有个fsMgr合约地址
++ Admin creates a group, each group has an fsMgr contract address

 ### FsMgr

-存储管理，主要功能：
+Storage management, main functions:

-+ 在CreateFs后，需要在RoleMgr中注册成为user
++ After CreateFs, you need to register as a user in RoleMgr

-+ AddOrder加入用户每一个订单
++ AddOrder adds each order of the user

-+ SubOrder在订单过期后调用
++ SubOrder is called after the order expires

-+ provider费用：根据价格，存储量，以及已存储时长在线下共识后，线上获取；
++ Provider fee: based on price, storage volume, and storage time, after offline consensus, online acquisition;

-+ keeper组费用：4%订单费用，3%根据provider获取时获取；1%在订单到期后获取；
++ Keeper group fee: 4% order fee, 3% obtained when the provider is obtained; 1% obtained after the order expires;

-+ keeper内部分成：根据调用AddOrder，SubOrder的次数，来分成
++ Keeper internal division: divided according to the number of calls to AddOrder and SubOrder

-## 流程
+## Process

 ### pre1

-admin创建RoleMgr合约
+admin creates RoleMgr contract

 ### pre2

 + admin CreateGroup

-### 注册keeper
+### Register keeper

-基于pre1
+Based on pre1

-+ Register获取index；
++ Register to obtain index;

-+ Pledge质押
++ Pledge pledge
-+ RegisterKeeper注册
++ RegisterKeeper registration
 + Withdraw

-基于pre2
+Based on pre2

-+ 加入某group
++ Join a group

-### 注册provider
+### Register provider

-基于pre
+Based on pre

-+ Register获取index；
++ Register to get index;
-+ Pledge质押
++ Pledge
-+ RegisterKeeper注册
++ RegisterKeeper to register
 + Withdraw

-基于pre2
+Based on pre2

-+ 加入某group
++ Join a group

-### 注册user
+### Register user

-基于pre
+Based on pre

-+ Register获取index；
++ Register to get index;

-基于pre2
+Based on pre2

-+ 加入某group
++ Join a group

-## 增发逻辑
+## Issuance logic

-+ 根据当前市场需要支付的额度进行增发额度
++ Increase the amount according to the amount that the current market needs to pay
-+ 根据总时空值确定增发系数
++ Determine the issuance coefficient according to the total time and space value

 ## todo

-+ 修复
++ Fix